Drinking Rainwater: Safe or Risky?

 Cholera

-Cholera can be lethal inside the space of days or even long stretches of exposure to microorganisms, yet just one out of ten individuals will experience perilous side effects.
+Cholera can be lethal within days or even long stretches of exposure to microorganisms, yet only one out of ten individuals will experience severe side effects.

 Symptoms include nausea, vomiting, diarrhea, and muscle cramps.